Jaysimman/learnpython/README.md

 # learnpython
-This is fully learning about Python.
+This is fully about how I learned Python.
 Starting from scratch to complete oops concepts was been added.